izaak-coleman/CIGARParser/README.md

 C++ CigarParser class.
 Provides straightforward interface to access CIGAR fields for aligned reads.
 Parses the CIGAR string as a contigous array of CIGAR operations.
-This enables each cigar operation to be accessed using array syntax.
+This enables each CIGAR operation to be accessed using array syntax.
 Example:
 ```c++
   CigarParser cp("80M12I8M");